 B.M., M.M., University of Southern California; M.F.A., Ph.D., Princeton University

-Mario J. Pelusi, Director of the School of Music and Professor of Composition and Theory, is a composer, theorist, conductor, and pianist.
-He has composed numerous chamber and orchestral works, many of which were commissioned and performed by some of this country's most accomplished ensembles; e.g., the New York New Music Ensemble, the Colorado Quartet, the Pittsburgh New Music Ensemble, the Pro Arte Quartet, and the Pro Musica Chamber Orchestra of Columbus.
+Mario J. Pelusi, Professor of Composition and Theory and former Director of the School of Music (1998 - 2018), is a composer, theorist, conductor, and pianist.
+He has composed numerous chamber and orchestral works, many of which were commissioned and performed by some of this country's most accomplished ensembles; e.g., the New York New Music Ensemble, Fifth House Ensemble, the Colorado Quartet, the Pittsburgh New Music Ensemble, the Pro Arte Quartet, and the Pro Musica Chamber Orchestra of Columbus.
 His music has been performed throughout the United States, Canada, and Germany and has been recorded on the Crystal Records label.
 He is the recipient of numerous grants, prizes, and fellowships from a variety of sources; e.g., the American Academy and Institute of Arts and Letters, the American Music Center, the American Society of Composers, Authors and Publishers (ASCAP), the National Endowment for the Humanities, and the New Jersey State Council on the Arts, and he has been a guest composer at eight universities in the United States and at one in Italy.
-With respect to administrative work, he has served as a chair or as a director at three institutions for a total of twenty-five years.
-Pelusi has been an active member of a large number of professional organizations, including The Association of Illinois Music Schools, for which he served as Vice President and President, and for which he serves currently as Immediate Past President; The College Music Society, for which he is a member of the Academic Leadership and Administration Committee and of the Program Committee for the 2014 National Conference, and for which he serves on the Editorial Board for The College Music Symposium; The National Association of Schools of Music, for which he served as Chair of Region 4 (Illinois, Iowa, Minnesota, and Wisconsin) and as a member of the Board of Directors, and for which he serves currently as a member of the 2013 Nominating Committee and as a Visiting Evaluator; Phi Kappa Phi; and Pi Kappa Lambda, for which he serves as the National President and member of the Board of Regents.
+With respect to administrative work, he served as a chair or as a director at four institutions for a total of thirty-one years.
+Pelusi has been an active member of a large number of professional organizations, including The Association of Illinois Music Schools, for which he served as Vice President and President; The College Music Society, for which he served on the Program Committee for the 2014 National Conference, for which he serves currently as a member of the Academic Leadership and Administration Committee, and for which he serves on the Editorial Board for The College Music Symposium; The National Association of Schools of Music, for which he served as Chair of Region 4 (Illinois, Iowa, Minnesota, and Wisconsin) and as a member of the Board of Directors, and for which he serves currently as a Visiting Evaluator; Phi Kappa Phi; and Pi Kappa Lambda, for which he served as the National President and for which he is currently a member of the Board of Regents.
 He also serves as an independent consultant to collegiate-level music programs.
-Additionally, he has served as a member of the Performance/Composition Specialist Review Committee for the Fulbright Scholar Program, and since 2007, he has served as an adjudicator for the Illinois Music Educators Association's Composition Contest.
+Additionally, he has served as a member of the Performance/Composition Specialist Review Committee for the Fulbright Scholar Program, and since 2007, he has served as an adjudicator for the Illinois Music Education Association's Composition Contest.

 In the 1970's, Pelusi was active in the commercial music industry in Hollywood, California as both a jazz musician and composer of film and television music; since that time, he has composed mainly concert music.
 Also a conductor, Pelusi has conducted professional and student ensembles in the premieres of his own works and of works by other contemporary composers, and since 2000, he has served as Conductor-in-Residence in support of IWU's new music activities.

 Pelusi holds the M.F.A. and Ph.D. degrees in composition from Princeton University, where his principal composition teachers were Milton Babbitt and Edward T. Cone, and the B.M. and M.M. degrees in composition from the University of Southern California, where he studied composition with James Hopkins, Robert Lynn, David Raksin, and Humphrey Searle.
-He has held teaching positions at The Ohio State University, Reed College, the University of Southern California, the Lawrenceville School, and the Westminster Choir College and has taught courses in numerous subjects; e.g., analysis; composition; counterpoint; the creative process (as a Gateway Colloquium at IWU); electronic music; film music; Jazz and Popular Piano Styles; Jazz Harmony, Arranging, and Improvisation; keyboard harmony; music entrepreneurship; music history (from the baroque through the twentieth century); orchestration; theory and aural skills (all levels); Twelve-tone and Serial Music; and Twentieth-Century and Contemporary Theory and Analytical Techniques.
+He has held teaching positions at The Ohio State University, Reed College, the University of Southern California, the Lawrenceville School, and the Westminster Choir College and has taught courses on numerous subjects; e.g., analysis; composition; counterpoint; the creative process (as a Gateway Colloquium at IWU); electronic music; film music; jazz and popular piano styles; jazz harmony, arranging, and improvisation; jazz piano, keyboard harmony; music entrepreneurship; music history (from the baroque through the twentieth century); orchestration; theory and aural skills (all levels); twelve-tone and serial music; and twentieth-century and contemporary theory and analytical techniques.
 Pelusi is also the creator and director of the annual IWU Summer Music Composition Institute, which is a unique program for high school students interested in composition and which began in 2006.

 In addition to his work in composition, Pelusi's research interests include music theory, music analysis, rhythm in music, music notation, the process of creativity, music and mathematics, and music and linguistics.